ricgir/APT-Detection/sih_elk/docs/rules_created/phishing.md

 - Close and reopen the document on a monitored endpoint.
 When prompted, click "Enable Content".

 This action will cause winword.exe to spawn powershell.exe, which precisely matches the rule's logic and should trigger an alert.

+### Ubuntu

+This command simulates the final stage of a phishing attack where a malicious script payload is executed after a user interacts with a malicious document or link.

+**Test Command**:

+    `/bin/bash -c "echo 'Malicious payload simulation'"`

+This directly executes a command using `/bin/bash`.
+While this test doesn't spawn `bash` from a parent application like LibreOffice, it effectively mimics how a payload would be launched.
+It validates that the monitoring system can detect the execution of the malicious child process, which is a critical component of the overall detection